 Dr. Leslie Vermeer, author of Last But Not Least and The Complete Canadian Book Editor, teaches grammar, editing and publishing, and communication theory at MacEwan University in Edmonton.
 She has worked as an editor for more than twenty-five years and has been extensively involved in Alberta’s cultural industries.

 Claire Kelly is a graduate of the master’s program in English – Creative Writing at the University of New Brunswick.
-She has worked in publishing for ten years and has written two collections of poetry, One Thing—Then Another (ECW Press 2019) and Maunder (Palimpsest Press 2017).
+She has worked in publishing for ten years and has written two collections of poetry, One Thing—Then Another (ECW Press 2019) and Maunder (Palimpsest Press 2017), and a chapbook, Another Final Girl: Horror Poems (Rahlia's Ghost Press, 2020).
 Her work has appeared in literary journals across Canada.